-- Information held by the licensee regarding self-exclusions and incidences of underage gambling, - Gaming trends that may reflect benefit payments - Arrangement for localised exchange of information regarding self-exclusions and gaming trends. - Urban setting such as proximity to schools, commercial environment, factors affecting footfall, - Range of facilities in proximity to the licensed premises such as other gambling outlets, banks, post offices, refreshment and entertainment type facilities - Known problems in the area such as problems arising from street drinkers, youths participating in anti-social behaviour, drug dealing activities, etc.
+- Information held by the licensee regarding self-exclusions and incidences of underage gambling, - Arrangement for localised exchange of information regarding self-exclusions and gaming trends. - Urban setting such as proximity to schools, commercial environment, factors affecting footfall, - The council expects the following matters to be considered by operators when making their risk assessment. - Matters relating to children and young persons, including; Institutions, places or areas where presence of children and young persons should be expected such as schools, youth clubs, parks, playgrounds and entertainment venues such as bowling allies, cinemas etc. - Recorded incidents of attempted underage gambling